zupzup/reactgym/README.md

     * [x] add - textfield and submit/cancel, close on submit or cancel
     * [x] delete at list items
 * [x] ListItem - multiple nested clickHandlers
-* [x] rewrite List to take an handler-object with different handlers, then parse with lodash
+* [x] rewrite List to take a handler-object with different handlers, then parse with lodash
 * [x] crud for workouts (header-delete, header-add with a modal), WorkoutStore
     * [x] add - textfield, selectfield for exercises and submit/cancel, close on submit or cancel
     * [x] edit - add view with values, same functionality